 Realignment onto the new freeway, which opened February 9, 2014, was approved by AASHTO on October 21, 2013.
 This coincided with the redesignation of I-70 between the Poplar Street Bridge and Tucker Boulevard as an extended Interstate 44.
 Approval for the $1.8 to $2.2-billion project by Illinois and Missouri occurred in 2001, though funding slowed progress and focuses were directed on the $667-million bridge, new freeway south from the bridge to I-64 and 55, and interchange upgrades at each end.
 Future work will add new roadway from the bridge east end to Interstates 55 & 70 east of IL 203.12

-Construct more free lanes to existing Interstate 70
+Construct more general travel lanes to existing Interstate 70

 Construct four car-pool lanes along existing Interstate 70

-Construct a four-lane express toll facility down the center of the free lanes.
+Construct a four-lane express toll facility along the center of the free lanes.

-Construct new alignment of Interstate 70 between Washington Street and Quebec Street and add more free lanes to existing Interstate 70 from Quebec Street to Tower Road
+Construct a new alignment for Interstate 70 between Washington Street and Quebec Street and add more free lanes to existing Interstate 70 from Quebec Street to Tower Road

-Construct new alignment of Interstate 70 between Washington Street and Quebec Street with four car-pool lanes; extend the four carpool lanes along existing Interstate 70 from Quebec Street to Tower Road
+Construct a new alignment of Interstate 70 between Washington Street and Quebec Street with four car-pool lanes; extend the four carpool lanes along existing I-70 from Quebec Street to Tower Road

 Construct new alignment of Interstate 70 between Washington Street and Quebec Street with a four-lane express toll facility; extend the toll facility down the center of the free lanes from Quebec Street to Tower Road

-In Options 4, 5, and 6, the new path of Interstate 70 would extend from the Denver Coliseum east to Colorado 35/Quebec Street via industrial land in Commerce City.
-Interstate 70 would depart its existing alignment at Washington Street, follow the Burlington Northern-Santa Fe tracks northeast to the defunct Rock Island Railroad right of way, then curve southeast back to Interstate 70 near Quebec Street.
-These three options would push the freeway through the home of the National Western Stock Show and find itself nearly a mile north of existing Interstate 70 at its furthest point.
-Under these scenarios, existing Interstate 70 would become surface street East 46th Avenue once again.
+In Options 4, 5, and 6, the new path of Interstate 70 would extend from the Denver Coliseum east to Quebec Street (former Colorado 35) via industrial land in Commerce City.
+I-70 would depart its existing alignment at Washington Street, follow the BNSF Railroad tracks northeast to the defunct Rock Island Railroad right of way, then curve southeast back to I-70 near Quebec Street.
+These three options would have pushed the freeway through the home of the National Western Stock Show to a point nearly one mile north of the original alignment.
+Under these scenarios, existing Interstate 70 would revert back to a surface street (East 46th Avenue).

-The final selection process for improving Interstate 70 between Brighton Boulevard and Tower Road will be determined as part of an Environmental Impact Statement being jointly prepared by the Colorado Department of Transportation, Regional Transportation District (RTD), and city of Denver.
-Preliminary estimates seem to indicate that realigning Interstate 70 may be cheaper than reconstructing it on its new alignment.2
+These options were considered as part of an Environmental Impact Statement jointly prepared by the Colorado Department of Transportation, the Regional Transportation District (RTD) and the city of Denver.
+Preliminary estimates indicated that realigning Interstate 70 was the most cost effective option versus reconstructing the old freeway.2.

 The other two instances of "first Interstate highway" claims are directly related to the freeways built with Interstate Highway Funds.
 In Missouri, the section of Interstate 70 (Mark Twain Expressway) in St. Charles County was the first Interstate Highway project to be awarded and to start construction (contract awarded on August 2, 1956, and construction began on August 13, 1956).
 In Kansas, a two-lane section of Interstate 70 (U.S. 40) several miles west of Topeka also could claim "first Interstate highway" because it was the first segment to be completed with federal Interstate Highway funds, even though construction had begun prior to that point.
 This section of Interstate 70 opened on November 14, 1956.
 Signs along the route at the time stated that this section of Interstate 70 was the "first project in the United States completed under the provisions of the new Federal-Aid Highway Act of 1956."